jrorrison/crawler/README.md

 * Collation of results
 * Output of results to file when the crawl is complete

-The 2nd part of the code is a simple page processing worker (`utis.js`) which does the following:
+The 2nd part of the code is a simple page processing worker (in `utils.js`) which does the following:

 * Accepts a url to process
 * Downloads the page